XHYN-PH/exagear-302/README.md

-# Simple Modification of Alien Cache (ExaGear)
+# Simple Modification of ExaGear Caches for VirGL

-Just a Simple Modification Cache by Alien (●'◡'●).
+Just a Simple Modification of Caches Nothing Special either (●'◡'●).

 ## ⚠️ Warning
-- I'm not the creator of this cache.
+- I'm not the creator of any cache I modified.
 All files used on this cache is from respective owners/developers.
 - Not tested if there's still <sub>pagefile.pif</sub> virus. **USE AT YOUR OWN RISK!!**

 ## 📄 Description